yoiyang/slack-checkin-status-hero/README.md

 A slack bot that lets students check in by displaying a QR code in class on Slack.
 (Node.js)

 ## Getting Started
+### Create your Slack app
+Creating your own Slack app on [slack](https://api.slack.com/apps) and add it to your workspace.
-### Create your Slack app and create an .env file
+### Create an .env file
-After creating your Slack app on [slack](https://api.slack.com/apps), In the same directory, create an .env file with your configs and security token found at app's settings:
+In the project directory, create an .env file with your configs and security token found at app's settings:
 ```
 # Server
 SERVER_ADDERSS = server.com